The Day Tokyo-3 Stood Still: Cultural references, style and themes

 Asuka's behavior in "The Day Tokyo-3 Stood Still" and the following episode has been traced back to "masculine protest", a psychological term for a form of rebellion identifiable in women who are tired of the role stereotypically associated with the female gender.
 Asuka acts as if she is trying to prove herself and surpass the male gender, fusing an inferiority complex and radical rivalry.
-Furthermore, in the course of the episode Shinji wonders why the Angels attack.
-According to writer Michael Berman, his attitude suggests that God is "virtually nonexistent" in the world of Evangelion, or indifferent to human affairs, as Nerv's motto suggests, "God's in His Heaven, All's right with the World".
+She also takes on the most dangerous role in the plan she herself devised for the final battle against Matarael in the episode as a way of repaying Shinji for rescuing her in the previous episode's ending scene.
+Furthermore, Shinji wonders why humanity fights the Angels in the course of the episode.
+According to writer Rob Vuckovich, his attitude suggests that God is "virtually nonexistent" in the world of Evangelion, or indifferent to human affairs, as Nerv's motto suggests, "God's in His Heaven, All's right with the World".
 In the final scene, Rei argues that "in order to survive, humanity has driven out darkness with fire", while Asuka mocks her by saying, "Philosophy, huh?".
 Newtype magazine pointed out that Rei sees the world with the innocent eyes of a child.
+Anime Feminist website writers similarly noted how Asuka clearly just followes orders, since she has been training for a really long time and hasn't really questioned her pilot role.
 Analyzing the scene, writer Dennis Redmond described Rei as a symbol of an empty and "lyric neonational interiority", while Asuka as a mirror of a pragmatic and "outrageous multinational exteriority".
+Redmond also noted how Tokyo-3 has been immobilized not "by inimical aliens, but by human beings themselves".
+For Arbonés, the series can be viewed as a reinterpretation of the Greek myth of Prometheus; the following episode also introduces the possibility that God may punish humanity for its arrogant attempt to appropriate divine power.
+According to writer Yoshihiro Tanigawa, cities are depicted as symbols of the human ego trying to defend itself from the outside world.